 Finding Treasures in Istanbul, the Greek Islands and Athens

 One of the fun ways to see a city is to have a scavenger hunt around town.
 I decided to organize a collection of puzzles that would lead us to the highlights and the treasures around Istanbul.
-There were twenty of us, so, we divide ourselves into five groups of four and with puzzles and cameras in our hands, we were off to explore Old Constantinople.
+There were twenty of us, so we divided ourselves into five groups of four, and with puzzles and cameras in our hands, we were off to explore Old Constantinople.
 The plan was that the team with the most creative pictures of each highlight would win the challenge.

-We wandered around taking funny pictures and talking to people as we went.
-I was amazed how friendly and welcoming the people were.
-Istanbul was also fascinating because it was the first Muslim city that I ever visited.
+We wandered around, taking funny pictures and talking to people as we went.
+I was amazed at how friendly and welcoming the people were.
+Istanbul was also fascinating because it was the first Muslim city I visited.
 I was blown away by the devotion to religion I saw there.
-At prayer time, the men would flock to the mosques and sometimes, the mosques were so full that the men have to sit on the streets outside.
+At prayer time, the men would flock to the mosques, and sometimes, the mosques were so full that the men had to sit on the streets outside.

 We spent four days in Istanbul before boarding a cruise ship on the expansive Bosphorus waterway for a five-day journey through the Greek Islands.
 As we sailed under the Bosphorus Bridge, which spans the Bosphorus Strait that connects Europe and Asia, I could only think that I would miss the beautiful place, and I hoped to return soon.

 On the other hand, I did not enjoy the cruise.
-This cruise was my first, but I did not like it because the stops were too short and in some cases, we did not stop at all.
+This cruise was my first, but I wouldn't say I liked it because the stops were too short, and in some cases, we did not stop at all.
 We missed Mykonos because the sea was too rough for us to disembark.
-Missing Mykonos was a major disappointment because I had visited Mykonos in the early eighties and I wanted to see the island with the many nude beaches again.
-We made short stops at Rhodes, Crete, Santorini and a few other islands but the stops were too short to enjoy any of the places.
-My biggest let down came when we visited Santorini because I had such wonderful memories from my first visit there.
-I had climbed the Volcano, went to the hot springs, saw the archeological dig and rode the donkeys from the port to the town.
-However, this time, we had little more than an hour to glimpse just the surface of this spectacular town before the boat would leave again.
+Missing Mykonos was a major disappointment because I had visited Mykonos in the early eighties, and I wanted to see the island with the many nude beaches again.
+We made short stops at Rhodes, Crete, Santorini, and a few other islands, but the holidays were too short to enjoy any of the places.
+My biggest letdown came when we visited Santorini because I had such beautiful memories from my first visit there.
+I had climbed the Volcano, went to the hot springs, saw the archeological dig, and rode the donkeys from the port to the town.
+However, this time, we had little more than an hour to glimpse just the surface of this spectacular town before the boat left again.
 I screamed with frustration.